Boemska/h54s/README.md

   { name: 'Abdul', sex: 'M', weight: 133.7 }
 ];

-// add it to a h54s Tables object var tables = new h54s.Tables(myFirstTable, 'datain');
+// add it to a h54s SasData object var data = new h54s.SasData(myFirstTable, 'datain');

-// make your first call to SAS adapter.call('/Apps/myFirstService', tables, function(err, res) {
+// make your first call to SAS adapter.call('/Apps/myFirstService', data, function(err, res) {
   if(err) {
     //Houston we have a problem
     console.log(err);